-I go back to thinking about the men who used me and tossed me aside.
+Returning back to thinking about the men who used me and tossed me aside.

 So what would I change if I could?

 I love to say that every day is a new chance to make a change.
 Every choice we’ve made…good and bad…has led us to this moment in time.
-I’m in a great place right now.
-It’s not great because everything in my life is perfect, but because I finally learned who I am.
+I’m in a much better place right now.
+Not because everything in my life is perfect, but because I finally learned who I am.

 Maybe you’re not in such a great place today.
 But if you’re reading this, you’re alive.
 That means you have the opportunity to make a different choice about who you’re going to be and the difference you’re going to make in this world.